 How your luteal phase affects your workout and how you feel

 That increase in progesterone during your luteal phase?
-It can really change how you feel—in general and especially while working out.
+It can really change how you feel—in general and especially during exercise.
 You may experience changes in respiration, heart rate, and electrolyte balance.

 Changes in respiratory rate